 - In many cases, we can help our clients recover compensation for:

-If you call or retain a car wreck attorney in Sacramento, it does not automatically mean your case will go to trial.
-Attorneys can be incredibly helpful in dealing with difficult insurance adjusters and the other party to the case.
-In addition, an attorney coordinates any medical treatment and investigation regarding the accident.
+If you retain an attorney, it does not automatically mean your case will go to trial.
+Attorneys can be incredibly helpful in dealing with difficult insurance adjusters and the other party in the case.
+They can also coordinate any medical treatment and investigation regarding the accident.
+Generally, these cases settle out of court.
+However, if it becomes necessary for your case to go to trial, our firm has the experience to fight for you.

 - Cases We Handle: